nhtnhanbn/debateman/timers/README.md

 ## Use offline

 [Download](https://downgit.github.io/#/home?url=https://github.com/nhtnhanbn/debateman/tree/main/timers) and unzip.
-Keep all files in a single folder.
+Keep all files in a single folder and do not change any filenames.
 Then open the downloaded timers.html in a browser.